xpertbot/craft-wheelform/README.md

 `afterSend` Event, Final Values sent to the user email, perfect for Third Party integrations and libraries.

+`beforeResponse` Event, event that modifies the response of the submission, good place to add Custom headers, dynamic success messages, or custom data to consume on the frontend.

 You can also trigger other custom functionality such as gathering custom field values to add to a Third party service such as a Mailing list.

 `beforeSend` and `afterSend` object is as follows: